Azure/terraform-azurerm-aks/README.md

 ## Notice on Upgrade to V5.x

 V5.0.0 is a major version upgrade and a lot of breaking changes have been introduced.
-Extremely cautious must be taken during the upgrade to avoid resource replacement and downtime by accident.
+Extreme caution must be taken during the upgrade to avoid resource replacement and downtime by accident.

 Running the `terraform plan` first to inspect the plan is strongly advised.